shree675/React-Package-Helper/README.md

 <img src="assets/Screenshot (143).png" height="450">

-***Note: This extension works only in the official npmjs web pages that contain react packages.***
+***Note: This extension works only in the official npmjs web pages that contain packages.***

 ## Demonstration

 <img src="assets/React_Packages.gif" height="450">

-This extension has been developed as a personal tool to suit my needs and to save my time while browsing for react packages.
+This extension has been developed as a personal tool to suit my needs and to save my time while browsing for ReactJS and NodeJS packages.

 ## Screenshots
 For screenshots and videos, visit [assets](assets).